top of page

 Basic account categories

 In a chart of accounts, accounts are shown as the order they appear on your financial statements.
-Assets, liabilities, and shareholder’s equity (balance sheet accounts) are shown first
+Assets, liabilities, and shareholder’s equity (balance sheet accounts) are shown first, followed by income and expenses.
+Under expenses or cost of goods sold, you should also include 'Other direct costs'—these capture additional direct expenses such as equipment rental or project-specific costs, ensuring a comprehensive view of your business’s financial activity.

 Assets

-• Assets accounts belong to the first category on your chart of accounts
+• Asset accounts belong to the first category on your chart of accounts.

-• Equipment/land/buildings: any other assets your company owns that help you do your work
+• Equipment/land/buildings: any other asset accounts your company owns that help you do your work

-• Underbillings: when you bill less than you’ve completed (percent complete income recognition)
+• Underbillings: when you bill less than you’ve completed (percent complete income recognition, tracked in a specialized asset account)

 Income